 Standard DBS Checks

-What are Standard DBS Checks?
+What is a Standard DBS Check?

 Enhanced DBS Checks

 Aaron’s Department is a registered Umbrella Body authorised to process Enhanced DBS checks.
-You can use our service to apply for an Enhanced disclosure certificate only for positions and licenses included in both the Rehabilitation of Offenders Act 1974 (Exceptions Order 1975) and the Police Act 1997 (Criminal Records) regulations.
+You can use our service to apply for an Enhanced disclosure certificate for those positions included in both the Rehabilitation of Offenders Act 1974 (Exceptions Order 1975) and the Police Act 1997 (Criminal Records) regulations.

-What are Enhanced DBS Checks?
+What is an Enhanced DBS Check?

 Used for protecting the most vulnerable in our society and available only to organisations, an Enhanced DBS check is a requirement for positions included in both the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975 and the Police Act 1997 (Criminal Records) regulations.
 Required for positions involving contact with children and/or vulnerable adults of a specified nature within a Regulated Activity.